 - Thoroughly rinse prunes with running water, remove pits (if any).

 - Boil 4 liters of water (80% of the total volume).
 Pour the prunes with boiling water, cover with a lid, and leave for 60 minutes.

 - Strain the infusion through gauze.
 The liquid part should be poured into a plastic or enameled container with a wide neck.

 - Mince the pulp (steamed prunes) and mix with the liquid part.
 Add 1 liter of clean, cold water (20% of the volume) and 18 oz/500 grams of sugar (50% of total amount).

-- After the must is cooler than 30°C add wine yeast or the raisin ferment prepared at the first step.
-Mix.
+- After the must is cooler than 30°C add wine yeast and mix.
 Cover with gauze to protect against flies and other insects.
 Leave the must for 5 days in a dark place with room temperature.
 After 8-24 hours, you should be able to see the signs of fermentation: foam, hissing sound, and a slight sour odour.

 Be sure to stir the wort two or three times a day with a wooden spoon or by clean hand, sinking the pulp that has floated to the surface.
 Otherwise, the beverage may go sour.

 - 5 days after adding the ferment, strain the must through gauze.
 Squeeze the pulp well.
 You no longer need the husks.